rubencougil/elastic-stack/README.md

 `docker-compose up -d`

-After all services are running, you can use following Go application endpoints to generate random data (:8080 is the exposed port of th HA Proxy connected to Go application instances):
+After all services are running, you can use following Go application endpoints to generate random data (:8080 is the exposed port of th Nginx connected to Go application instances):

 - `curl http://localhost:8080/`
 - `curl http://localhost:8080/create -d {}`